-In divorce cases, property that the parties owned during marriage will be equally divided between them upon the dissolution of their marriage.
+During the divorce process, property that the parties owned during marriage will be equally divided between them upon the dissolution of their marriage.
 Such property is known as “community property” under California law.

 Conversely, some property is not considered to be divisible community property when you get divorced.
 This type of property is known as “separate” property and is often the subject of significant debate in divorce proceedings involving the division of community property.

 The Definition of Separate Property Under California Family Code

 California Family Code § 770 provides that “separate property” includes: